 Grace Recovery TX’s Approach to Case Management

-At Grace Recovery TX, we believe in a ten-pillar approach to supporting your journey toward a life worthy of your commitment and joy in sobriety.
+At Grace Recovery TX, we believe in a ten-pillar approach to supporting the journey toward a life worthy of commitment and joy in sobriety.
 We know how important a support team in aftercare is to the development of healthier habits.
-Therefore, we connect Grace members with a case manager and recovery coach to help you build the necessary life skills you need to support your life in long-term recovery.
+Therefore, we connect Grace members with a case manager and recovery coach to help them build the necessary life skills they need to support a full life in long-term recovery.